Taniec z gwiazdami season 25

-The 25th season of Taniec z gwiazdami, the Polish edition of Dancing with the Stars, will start on 30 August 2021.
-This will be the twelfth season aired on Polsat.
-For the first time show will be aired on Mondays.
-Krzysztof Ibisz, Paulina Sykut-Jeżyna and new presenter Izabela Janachowska will be the hosts.
-Iwona Pavlović, Michał Malitowski and Andrzej Grabowski will return as judges, Andrzej Piaseczny will join as the fourth judge.
+The 25th season of Taniec z gwiazdami, the Polish edition of Dancing with the Stars, started on 30 August 2021.
+This was the twelfth season aired on Polsat.
+For the first time show was aired on Mondays.
+Krzysztof Ibisz, Paulina Sykut-Jeżyna and new presenter Izabela Janachowska was the hosts.
+Iwona Pavlović, Michał Malitowski and Andrzej Grabowski returned as judges while Andrzej Piaseczny joined as the fourth judge.

 On 25 October, Piotr Mróz and his partner Hanna Żudziewicz were crowned the champions.